improving/GITLabs-CATechnologies/handout.md

 Creating a branch automatically switches the working branch to the new created branch (-b option creates a new branch)

-  $ git checkout -b working
+  * $ git checkout -b working
-   Switched to a new branch 'working'
+  *   Switched to a new branch 'working'

+Now to add a file to the repository

+   * Create a file
+   * Add it to index (git add .)
+   * To check the status of the files under your repository (git status).
+   * Commit the file(s) to the local repository (git commit -m <comment>)

 ## Clone a repository

 ### WorkFlow